Fitch upgrades Turkey to investment grade

 Turkish sovereign dollar bonds rallied modestly, with spreads over U.S. Treasuries tightening 5 basis points in contrast to the broader emerging markets index where spreads widened.

-(Additional report by Seltem Iyigun and Ece Toksabay in Istanbul, Sujata Rao in London; writing by Daren Butler; editing by Jeremy Gaunt and Philippa Fletcher)
+(Additional report by Seltem Iyigun and Ece Toksabay in Istanbul, Sujata Rao in London; Writing by Daren Butler.
+Editing by Jeremy Gaunt and Daviod Stamp)

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.